 Your dog's digestive system, like our own, is home to billions of bacteria that promote healthy digestion.
 Probiotics are beneficial bacteria that help support your dog's gut and digestive health.

-When your dog has yeast, your dog's gut needs help and probiotics are fast acting correction.
+When your dog has yeast, the microbiome in your dog's gut needs help and probiotics are fast acting correction.

 Anti-fungal rinses, baths and dips!